bram85/docker-tiddlywiki/README.md

            'images' or 'all'.
 By default no lazy loading is applied, so all content is loaded at once.

-Runnig TiddlyWiki behind a reverse proxy (nginx)
+Running TiddlyWiki behind a reverse proxy (nginx)
 ------------------------------------------------

 Suppose you run TiddlyWiki as a subdirectory of some domain, for example